MrXu/transfer-learning-with-gluon/README.md

 Users are expected to gather their own dataset and follow the notebooks.

-For more details, please refer to this post:
+For more details, please refer to this [post](https://medium.com/@weixu/transfer-learning-with-mxnet-gluon-8203005afafe)